hakanayata/journal/README.md

     <br>

   - **All Entries Page**
-    - The page has a date filter.
+    - The page includes a date filter.
     - Pagination limits the number of entries that are displayed on a single page
     - Allows users to view, edit, and delete any of their entries